Unbundlesss/Squonker/README.md

 Run `squonker` with no arguments to see a list of all the options available.
 Run `squonker <cmd> --help` to see the options available for each command verb.

-If you want to prep your iOS device for deployment, scroll dow to the [iOS](#ios) section.
+If you want to prep your iOS device for deployment, scroll down to the [iOS](#ios) section.

 Build and deploy the demo pack with